 The health care challenges faced by those in rural areas of the United States can be vastly different from those faced by their urban counterparts.
-Rural Americans exhibit higher rates of health risk factors, such as smoking, drinking, and being overweight, and are more likely to die from cancer and heart disease than their urban counterparts.
+Rural Americans exhibit higher rates of health risk factors such as smoking and being overweight and are more likely to die from certain diseases, like cancer and heart disease, than their urban counterparts.
 Those living in rural areas tend to be older and poorer and access to health care is a continuing problem.
-In 2017, around 13.8 percent of Americans living outside metropolitan statistical areas didn’t have health insurance coverage, compared to 10.2 percent of those living within a metropolitan statistical area.
-These individuals might need to travel long distances for health care and access to specialty treatment is often limited.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.